 We are in the ego business.
 Whether the employee joining us is proud to list us on his CV, or the owner and guests are selective about high profile properties to invest in or stay at.
 Those three pillars - employees, owner and guests - are sensitive to where they work, what they acquire or where they stay.

 Conclusion: What makes a Luxury Hotel?

-Whether new or old, traditional or modern, boutique or 100-plus rooms, independent or corporately owned, in luxury it’s about creating a unique magical experience like no other.
-A “wow!” that feeds the ego for everyone.
+Whether new or old, traditional or modern, boutique or 100-plus rooms, independent or corporately owned, luxury is about creating a unique and magical experience like no other.
+A “wow!” that feeds the ego of everyone.
 The vision for Hôtel Plaza Athénée (Paris) says it all.
 ‘Once upon a time, the palace of tomorrow: the splendor and the intimacy, the hospitality and the décor, the past and the present.’